BashiirHagi/Terraform-AWS-VPC/README.md

-# Terraform-AWS-VPC
+# VPC

 Provisoned AWS resources in the us-west-2 (Oregon) Region

-Multi-AZ deployment - for high availability/redundancy purposes
+I used a terraforms vpc module to provision common configuration functionalities

-Private and public subents in VPC
+I used a multi-AZ deployment and deployed services across separate availability zones to ensure high availability and redundancy

-Provisioned NAT gateway in public subnet
+I used private and public subents in the VPC

-Security group - inbound rules - port 22 open for SSH traffic
+I used private/public subnets, NAT gateways and a security group

-Scalable resource - ASG for the instances
+I hosted my instances inside a autoscaling group to ensure the scalability of my environment